6 Quaint Coastal Towns in the West

 Seek ocean breezes and quiet at these laid-back spots.

 From the fairytale cottages in Carmel, California, to the ghost forest of Neskowin, Oregon, the West is full of charming coastal towns with surprising features.
-Whether you are traveling along Alaska’s Pacific Coast or making your way down California’s Highway 1, here are eight waterfront communities to see the sights, grab a meal, and experience unique perks.
+Whether you are traveling along Alaska’s Pacific Coast or making your way down California’s Highway 1, here are six waterfront communities to see the sights, grab a meal, and experience unique perks.

 Cayucos, California: The Coolest Little Beach Town